 Fishery and Stock Trends

 Recent Trend in Biomass or Proxy Unknown

-Recent Trend in Fishing Intensity Fishing has been light with landings averaging 1.5 t from
+Recent Trend in Fishing Intensity Fishing has been light with landings averaging 1.5 t from 2002-03 to 2014-15 but increasing since, reaching 25.55 in

-or Proxy 2002-03 to 2014-15 but increasing since, reaching 25.55 in
+or Proxy 2012-03 to 2014-13 but increasing since, reaching 25.33 in 2018-19.

-- 2018-19.

 Other Abundance Indices -

 Trends in Other Relevant Indicators

 or Variables -

 Projections and Prognosis

 Stock Projections or Prognosis -

 Probability of Current Catch or Current catches are Very Unlikely (< 10%) to cause declines

 TACC causing decline below below soft or hard limits in the short to medium term.

 Limits

 Probability of Current Catch or Very Unlikely (< 10%)

 TACC causing Overfishing to

 continue or to commence